dell/csm-docs/content/docs/observability/deployment/online.md

   Required
   --namespace[=]<namespace>                                   Namespace where Karavi Observability will be installed Optional
-  --auth-image-addr                                           Docker registry location of the Karavi Authorization sidecar proxy image
-  --auth-proxy-host                                           Host address of the Karavi Authorization proxy server --csi-powerflex-namespace[=]<csi powerflex namespace>       Namespace where CSI PowerFlex is installed, default is 'vxflexos'
+  --csi-powerflex-namespace[=]<csi powerflex namespace>       Namespace where CSI PowerFlex is installed, default is 'vxflexos'
   --set-file                                                  Set values from files used during helm installation (can be specified multiple times)
   --skip-verify                                               Skip verification of the environment